laravel/docs/authentication.md

 <a name="authenticating-users"></a>
 ## Manually Authenticating Users

-If you choose not to use the authentication scaffolding provided by `scaffold:auth`, you will need to manage the authentication of your users using the Laravel authentication classes directly.
+Of course, you are not required to use the authentication controllers included with Laravel.
+If you choose to remove these controllers, you will need to manage the authentication of your users using the Laravel authentication classes directly.
 Don't worry, it's still a cinch!
 First, let's check out the `attempt` method on the Auth facade:

     <?php namespace App\Http\Controllers;